ramiromedmo/optum-poc/README.md

 # Optum Eligibility API POC

 A proof of concept for integrating with Optum's healthcare eligibility APIs.
-This POC includes best practices for API integration including authentication, caching, retry logic, circuit breakers, and comprehensive observability.
+This POC includes good practices for API integration including authentication, caching, retry logic, circuit breakers, and comprehensive observability.

 ## 🏗️ Architecture Overview